Gender discrimination

 • Prioritising male job applicants for a position that involves physical activities.

-• Not considering female applicants for a role because you think they won’t fit in.
+• Not considering female applicants for a role because you think they won’t fit in to a male-dominated field.

 • Favouring women over men for care positions because they’re thought of as being more nurturing.

-Gender discrimination can cause low morale for employees, as it can affect their personal life and professional life.
-Some of the impacts can include the following;
+Gender discrimination can cause low morale for employees, as it can affect their personal and professional lives.
+Some of the impacts can include:

 Poor mental health

-If an employee is a victim of sex discrimination, this can cause them to take time off work sick, due to depression, stress and anxiety.
+If an employee is a victim of sex discrimination, this can cause them to experience depression, stress and anxiety.
+This in turn can lead to increased sickness absence.

 Less wage and benefits

-When employees who are male, female or gender non-conforming people are paid differently for the same job, it's referred to as the gender pay gap.
-As per the Equal Pay Act of 1970, employers must pay everyone equal pay for equal work.
+When male or female employees are paid differently for the same job, it's referred to as the gender pay gap.
+As per the Equality Act 2010, employers must pay everyone equal pay for equal work.

 Injury and death